 Brightspace will be used in this course.
 Upon admission students will be enrolled in Brightspace by the teaching administration.

 Please note: students are not required to register through uSis for the Master Honours Classes.
 Your registration will be done centrally.

-Enrolling in this course is possible from 3 up to and including 16 February 2020 through the Honours Academy.
-The registration link will be posted on the student website of the Honours Academy.
+Submitting an application for this course is possible from Monday 30 January up to and including Sunday 12 February 2023 23:59 through the link on the Honours Academy student website.

 Note: students don’t have to register for the Master Honours Classes in uSis.
 The registration is done centrally before the start of the class.